joist-framework/joist/packages/di/README.md

 On the other hand if a provider is defined at InjectorD, then the service will be constructed and cached there.
 InjectorB would given a NEW instances created from RootInjector.
 This is because InjectorB does not fall under InjectorD.
+This behavior allows for services to be "scoped" within a certain branch of the tree.
+This is what allows for the scoped custom element behavior defined in the next section.

 #### Custom Elements: